Tofunmi1/Fraxtal-Perpetual-Futures-Hack/README.md

 - offchain trading engine in rust/python(EIP 712 Order matching)
 - Test coverage (-%)

+## About Perma

+Perma is coming as the go-to perp trading app for DeFi newbies.
+Think of it as trading on a CEX, but you’re actually in the DeFi world.
+It’s about making everything seamless as possible , simple and technical at the same time. `You only need to input the size of the position you want in the smart contracts and choose your leverage (the higher the leverage the closer to been liquidated)`

 ## Smart contracts Architecture

 <img src="./docs/Untitled-2023-09-03-0244.svg">
-Perma is coming as the go-to perp trading app for DeFi newbies.
-Think of it as trading on a CEX, but you’re actually in the DeFi world.
-It’s about making everything seamless as possible , simple and technical at the same time

 ## Pricing models for mark price and Funding rates

 ### Funding Rate formula